ccmothes/ges_health_study_app/README.md

 online in both [English](https://drive.google.com/file/d/1X5zeZe-dITYX2soG2wS891wp51Bb9oww/view?usp=drive_link) and [Spanish](https://drive.google.com/file/d/1fSWFgGYCd_53V4Po7EITAXYR04tNHefr/view?usp=drive_link).
-Due to the statutory limitations of our funding, we were not able to collect primary health or environmental data as part of the GES Health Study.
+Due to the statutory limitations of our funding, we were not able to collect primary health or environmental data as part of the GES Community Health Study.
 Therefore, we included only data that were publicly available or had already been collected during previous research efforts.